Fungal and Bacterial Keratitis

 What Causes Fungal Keratitis?

-aspergillus fumigatus, fusarium, and alternaria.
-The fifth is a type of yeast, called candida.
 The means by which these fungi infect the eye is usually through contacts with plants, dirt, or some other type of organic matter.
 A thorn injury, for example, could both penetrate the surface of the eye, as well as transfer the fungi from the plant onto the cornea, where it then begins to grow and multiply.
 Symptoms will begin to present several days later.
-Another common cause of keratitis is improper cleaning of contact lenses.
+Another common cause of fungal keratitis is improper cleaning of contact lenses.

 How is Fungal Keratitis Diagnosed?